ScriptFUSION/Porter/README.md

 Caching
 -------

 Any connector can be wrapped in a `CachingConnector` to provide [PSR-6][] caching facilities to the base connector.
 Porter ships with one cache implementation, `MemoryCache`, which caches fetched data in memory, but this can be substituted for any other PSR-6 cache implementation.
-The `CachingConnector` caches raw responses for each unique [cache key](#cache-keys).
+The `CachingConnector` caches raw responses for each unique request, where uniqueness is determined by `DataSource::computeHash`.

 Remember that whilst using a `CachingConnector` enables caching, caching must also be enabled on a per-import basis by calling `ImportSpecification::enableCache()`.

+Note that Caching is not yet supported for asynchronous imports.

 ### Example